KESTIO

 Distinguish between sales and commercial negotiation

-The commercial negotiation framework and preparation
+The framework of commercial negotiation and preparation

 • Separate the people from the problem

-• Negotiate only on the basis of objective criteria
+• Negotiate solely based on objective criteria

 Do not negotiate